Finding the Best Places to Retire Since 2006!

 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

 Notes: Morganton sits along Interstate 40, so tourists stop in on their way to the Blue Ridge Mountains.
-The town has maintained its population during the last decade.
+Home prices have increased 18% since last year, and the population has remained steady during the last decade.

 Recommended as a Retirement Spot?
 Yes